 The next stage of this development is to ensure companies have a full understanding of their second- and third-tier supply chain.

-Whether driven by regulation or as a reaction to public events, the customer expects the name above the door to know what’s going on in the name of that organization and to take full responsibility for it.
+Whether driven by regulation or as a reaction to public events, the customer expects the name above the door to know what’s going on in the name of that organisation and to take full responsibility for it.
 But this doesn’t come easy, particularly when it comes to dealing with the regulatory burden.

 Regulation is not going away.
 If anything, compliance will become more difficult, as we have to integrate regulations (and product offerings) from multiple jurisdictions.
 The right way to address these issues is through collaboration.
 Many areas of regulation are right for collaboration and simplification across the sector.